Umuzi-org/tech-department/content/projects/data-science-specific/data-visualisation/_index.md

 4. Create appropriate graphs to visually represent the relationship between how often mobile services are used and age, gender, marital status, land ownership and type of income.

-5. Create a map to visually explore geographic distribution of mobile services coverage with respect to type of income in comparison to gender and  marital status.
+5. Create a map to visually explore geographic distribution of mobile services coverage with respect to type of income.

 6. What can you conclude about use of financial services in Tanzania?
-Which demographic factors are associated with mobile money use?
+Which demographic and geographic factors are associated with mobile money use?

 **Advanced**: [Here](https://kyso.io/KyleOS/cufflinks-intro?utm_campaign=News&utm_medium=Community&utm_source=DataCamp.com%20add%20to%20curriculum%20visualisation) is a great walk-through of different types of plots in [Plotly](https://plot.ly/python/) with [Cufflinks](https://plot.ly/ipython-notebooks/cufflinks/).

 ### Submission
 Create a repo on Github to complete this assignment.
 Start a new notebook and commit your notebook changes to Github.
 Once you are done, create an html report from the notebook.

-## References